Darguima/SpotHack/README.md

 ## How it works? ⚙⚙

-After you select your music or playlist our `Download Machine` will, with the `YouTube Scraper` or the `YouTube API`, search for the music video, with the query starting with the artists name followed by the track name.
-Once we get the YouTube ID we can download the music video and convert it to  `.mp3` with `ffmpeg`.
+After you select your music or playlist, our `Download Machine` will use the `YouTube Scraper` or the YouTube API to search for the music video, starting with the artist's name followed by the track name.
+Once we get the YouTube ID, we can download the music video and convert it to `.mp3` with `ffmpeg`.

 ## Getting Started 🚀